dictybase-playground/file-uploader/README.md

-script for uploading snapshots to minio
+script for uploading files to online storage

 documentation coming soon...